duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 ![behavior_prefooter_mobile.png]({{site.baseurl}}/static/img/behavior_prefooter_mobile.png)
 </div>

+<h2 id="content-guidelines">Content Guidelines</h2>
+* Slugs should be as succinct as possible, ideally 30 characters or less.
+They should be limited to one line.
+* Description beneath heading should also be succinct, limited to 3 lines max; 100 characters.
+* Call to action link should be limited to one line; 40 characters or less.

 <h2 id="style">Style</h2>

 <div class="content-33 content-first">

 ### Global

-* Grey well background is used for sidebar and prefooter elements.
+* Background: 5% grey (#F7F7F7)
 * Multiple elements can be used in the sidebar/ pre footer but each should have their own slug label.
-However, not every sidebar element is intended on every page template.

 </div>

 <div class="content-67 content-last">